ricca509/F/README.md

 The module automatically creates a `$el` element, which is a jQuery wrapped element of the `el` element.
 If you declare both `$el` and `el`, the `$el` will win and `el` will be set to `$el.selector`.

 #### The `this.$()` function
 Every operation within the module has to be done in the scope of the `el` element.
 To achieve this, you can use the `this.$()` function.
-This is the same as using `$el.find()`.
+This is the same as using `this.$el.find()` or `$(el).find()`.

 #### The `UI` object
-If you want to have a 'shortcut' to often used elements and want the module to cache them for you, you have to use the `UI` element.
-It is straightforward:
+If you want to have a 'shortcut' to often used elements and want the module to cache them for you, you have to use the `UI` object.
+It is pretty straightforward:

 ```javascript
 UI: {